Who Is Warren Jeffs?

 Early Life and Rise in the FLDS Church

 One of the 21st century's most infamous religious leaders, Warren Jeffs grew up within the Fundamentalist Church of Jesus Christ of Latter-Day Saints (FLDS) community.
-This religious sect is an offshoot from Mormonism, but it is not recognized by or affiliated with the mainstream Mormon church.
-The FLDS carries on one tradition that the Mormons abandoned in the 1890s: polygamy, or plural marriage.
+This religious sect is an offshoot from the Church of Jesus Christ of Latter Day Saints, but it is not recognized by or affiliated with the mainstream Church of Jesus Christ of Latter Day Saints.
+The FLDS carries on one tradition that the members of the Church of Jesus Christ of Latter Day Saints abandoned in the 1890s: polygamy, or plural marriage.

 The practice of polygamy goes back for generations in Jeffs's family.
 His father, Rulon, had at least 50 wives and dozens of children (some say the number is around 80) during his lifetime.
 Warren was born more than two months prematurely, and his survival led him to being seen as a golden child.